Music from Vienna’s Golden Concert Hall

 Featuring Michael Barrett, Piano Soloist

-Join us for a mesmerizing evening of “Echoes from the Musikverein: Music from Vienna’s Golden Concert Hall” on November 4th at the enchanting Great Lakes Center for the Arts.
-Immerse yourself in the timeless allure of Vienna as GLCO, under the baton of our esteemed conductor Maestro Libor Ondras, brings to life masterpieces from the esteemed Musikverein.
+Join us for a mesmerizing evening of “Echoes from the Musikverein: Music from Vienna’s Golden Concert Hall” on November 4th at the Great Lakes Center for the Arts.
+Immerse yourself in the timeless allure of Vienna as GLCO, under the baton of our esteemed conductor Maestro Libor Ondras, brings to life masterpieces from the Musikverein.

 Our captivating program features three iconic compositions that have graced the hallowed halls of Vienna’s prestigious concert venue.
 We’ll begin with Haydn’s Symphony No. 6 in D major ‘Le Matin’, a sparkling gem that evokes the radiant light of dawn.
 Experience the playful interplay of musical motifs as Haydn’s ingenious craftsmanship unfolds, painting a vivid musical landscape.

 Next, prepare to be spellbound by Mozart’s Piano Concerto No. 19 K 459 in F major, a virtuosic showcase led by the extraordinary soloist, Michael Barrett.
 Renowned as the music director of the Moab Music Festival, Michael’s illustrious career and association with Leonard Bernstein add an extraordinary dimension to this performance.
 Barrett’s keystrokes will make Mozart’s concerto dance and delight, revealing the profound beauty and grace of the Austrian composer’s work.